 In ‘Striving for Meaningful Impact’ Chantal Bilodeau (Canada) considers the effects of arts practice on the artist, the audience, the sector and the wider community, and approaches to measuring their impacts.

 We as a theatre community need to recognize when our practices and systems are detrimental to the earth and other people, and strive to change them.

 A suggestion on what theatremakers can do to counter the ridiculous environmental decisions made in the White House.

 Why playwrights need to write themselves out of the pyramid.

 HowlRound, September 2015

 Chantal Bilodeau describes her work on the international Climate Change Theatre Action initiative.

 (One of the Editor's Picks for 2015)

-Chantal Bilodeau kicks off the series Theatre in the Age of Climate Change with an account of her trip to the Canadian Arctic and how that changed how she wanted to write plays.
+An account of Chantal Bilodeau's trip to the Canadian Arctic and how that changed how she wanted to write plays.

 Arctic in Context blog, February 2017